uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-netflix-service-discovery/pws-lab.md

 ```
 The expression above (`eureka.instance.metadataMap.instanceId`) creates a unique `instanceId` when running locally or in PWS.
 By default a client is registered with an ID that is equal to its hostname (i.e. only one service per host).
 The expression above allows for multiple instances in the given environment (PWS or locally).
 Keep in mind this is just an ID is does not describe how reach a given service.

-Connectivity details are controlled via `hostname` and 'nonSecurePort'.
+Connectivity details are controlled via `hostname` and `nonSecurePort`.

 There is no `eureka.instance.hostname` defined.
 This will default to the machine `hostname`.

 There is no `eureka.instance.nonSecurePort` defined.
 This will default to the value of `server.port`.

-Clients will also register with a serviceId equal to `spring.application.hostname`.

 Also note that there is no `eureka.client.serviceUrl.defaultZone` defined.
 It defaults to `http://localhost:8761/eureka/`.